HaoboGu/ors/README.md

 ```

 ## Example
 This crate provides `SessionBuilder` which helps you create your inference session.
-Your don't need to worry about environment, which is handled by this crate:
+Your don't need to create onnxruntime inference environment, which is handled by this crate:
 ```rust
 setup_runtime();
 let session_builder = SessionBuilder::new().unwrap();